-openHAB 2 is based on the Eclipse SmartHome framework and is fully written in Java.
+openHAB 2 is fully written in Java.
 As such, it only depends on a Java Virtual Machine, which is available for many platforms. openHAB can be executed on different versions of macOS and Windows and many different variants of Linux (Ubuntu, Raspbian, ...).

 Please be aware of the fact, that openHAB 2 is based on a new core and introduces new concepts.
 Therefore, tutorials and help you may find on the internet for openHAB 1 might be outdated!